 Brief Overview

-Logic Rules allow you to create logic statements inside of the Rule Engine based on dynamic attributes and predefined constants.
-This allows you to compare fields including dates, numbers, and monetary values by using arithmetic expressions.
+Logic rule allows you to create logic statement in the Rule Engine based on dynamic text attributes and predefined constants, to compare fields including: dates, numbers, and monetary values by using arithmetic expressions.

 Use Cases